 One option is checking out the Carmel Hai-Bar Nature Reserve: This fantastic project is meant to breed animals in danger of extinction or which have become extinct in the area and return them into the wild.
-Moreover, the Hai-Bar has breeding cells of Persian fallow deer and roe deer.
+Moreover, the Hai-Bar has Persian fallow and roe deer breeding cells.
 Please note that the reserve is open to visitors on Saturdays and holidays.

 Another great trail in the park is Kelah Stream (“Little Switzerland”): It’s a 2 miles circular trail through woodland and cliff landscapes.
 The path passes alongside a large geological notch, one of the symbols of the Carmel.
 Persian fallow-deer have been released into the wild in this area and who knows you might be lucky and encounter one.

 Today In the area, there are lots of cool things to do!
 Including picturesque towns like Zichron Yaakov that is officially one of the first Jewish Colonies established in the 19th century.
 Today you can walk the very first streets of the town that kept the original appearances.

-Another option is to visit Haifa that slopes on the north side of Mount Carmel.
-There you can check out the Bahai Gardens that are officially a UNESCO world heritage site.
-Lastly, the southern slopes of Mount Carmel National Park are Ramat Hanadiv Memorial Gardens and Nature Park which are a living memory of LeBron Benjamin Edmond De Rothschild.
+Another option is to visit Haifa which slopes on the north side of Mount Carmel.
+There you can check out the Bahai Gardens which are officially a UNESCO world heritage site.
+Lastly, the southern slopes of Mount Carmel National Park are Ramat Hanadiv Memorial Gardens and Nature Park, which are living memory of LeBron Benjamin Edmond De Rothschild.